pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Enter a name for the new check-in list and check the boxes next to any tickets you want to include on it.

 For instance, if you want to implement a use case like the one described under [General usage](#general-usage), name the check-in list "Fast lane".
-Uncheck the box next to "All products (including newly created ones)" and under "Limit to products", check the boxes next to your fast lane tickets.
+Uncheck the box next to "All products (including newly created ones)".
+Under "Limit to products", check the boxes next to your fast lane tickets.
 You would then use this list at the fast lane entrance at your event.

 !['Check-in list' page on the 'General' tab, displaying 'Fast lane' in the name field and checkboxes for including pending orders, all products, or limiting the list to certain products.
 The fast lane ticket is checked and everything else is unchecked.](../../assets/screens/check-in/fast-lane.png "Edit check-in list fast lane")